avezqureshi14/wobot/README.md

 ## Design

 The user interface is designed to be visually appealing and user-friendly using React.js.
-The design prioritizes enhancing the overall user experience.
-Use your creativity and imagination to craft a delightful interface for exploring and enjoying recipes.

 ---

 **Project Setup**